 It’s rhubarb time!
 Not too familiar with this veggie that’s used like a fruit?
 Here’s why I grow FIVE rhubarb plants in our tiny urban lot and why you may want to get to know this cool vegetable.

-(This page contains affiliate links.
-If you make a purchase using one of these links, I may earn a small commission at no additional cost to you, which helps to pay for this site.
-Thanks for supporting HealthyGreenSavvy!)
+This page contains affiliate links.
+If you make a purchase using one of these links, I may earn a small commission at no additional cost to you.

 Rhubarb was not really on my radar until I attended a workshop on dehydrating, where Mary T. Bell, author of several books on the subject, passed around samples of a fruit leather she called “rhubarb lace,” a fruit leather made from rhubarb.

 1 cup of fresh rhubarb (about 2 medium stalks) has only 25 calories and is a good source of potassium, which many of us are deficient in.
-It also has an array of vitamins, minerals, and polyphenols.
+It also has an array of vitamins, minerals, and polyphenols to support your health.

 Because they’re ripe around the same time, rhubarb and strawberries are often paired, so you can also make strawberry-rhubarb sauces, breads, or crisps.
 I prefer to devour my strawberries plain, so they don’t make it into our baked goods, and the rhubarb’s great on its own.